Articles of Incorporation and Bylaws

 Section 4.01 Power and Qualification of the Board of Trustees.
 All corporate powers shall be exercised by, or under the authority of, and the business of the Society shall be managed under the direction of, the Board of Trustees.
 Trustees need not be residents of the District of Columbia.

 Section 4.02 Composition of the Board of Trustees.
-The initial Board of Trustees at the time these restated Bylaws enter into effect shall consist of the members of the Council immediately before these restated Bylaws entered into effect.
-Following the Transition Period (defined below), the Board of Trustees of the Society shall consist of eleven (11) Trustees: (i) the President, (ii) the President-Elect or Past-President, (iii) three (3) Vice Presidents, (iv) the Secretary, (v) the Treasurer, and (vi) four (4) additional Trustees (the “At- Large Trustees”).
+The Board of Trustees of the Society shall consist of eleven (11) Trustees: (i) the President, (ii) the President-Elect or Past-President, (iii) three (3) Vice Presidents, (iv) the Secretary, (v) the Treasurer, and (vi) four (4) additional Trustees (the “At- Large Trustees”).
 The Executive Officer of the Society generally shall participate in all meetings of the Board of Trustees but shall not have a right to vote on matters before the Board of Trustees.

 Section 4.03 Term of At-Large Trustees.
-Following the Transition Period, in each year the Members shall elect one (1) At-Large Trustee, except that in years in which there is no election scheduled for the Secretary or Treasurer, the Members shall elect two (2) At-Large Trustees.
+Each year the Members shall elect one (1) At-Large Trustee, except that in years in which there is no election scheduled for the Secretary or Treasurer, the Members shall elect two (2) At-Large Trustees.
 Elections shall be held in accordance with the procedures set forth in Section 4.04 of these Bylaws.
 Each At-Large Trustee shall hold office for a term of three (3) years, and until that Trustee’s successor has been elected and qualified.
 At-Large Trustees shall not be eligible for immediate reelection and may not serve more than three terms.